As I prepared, I learned more about Balaam.

 Who is Balaam?
 A mesopotamian soothsayer who “sees” into the future, usually through dreams.
 But is he a sorcerer or a diviner?
-Sorcery, or keshafim, was banned and punished by death is Israel (Deut 18:10).
-In Mesopotamian laws it is also a capital crime.
-Divination, nahash, involved reading omens, casting lots, interpreting oil or water - was practiced by the Levite priests who threw the urim and thurim.
+Sorcery, or keshafim, was banned and punished by death in Israel (Deut 18:10).
+In Mesopotamian law, it is also a capital crime.
+Divination, nahash, involved reading omens, casting lots, interpreting oil or water, was practiced by the Levite priests who threw the urim and thurim.
 Balaam is considered nahash (23:23, 24:1) and kesem (22:7, 23:23).
 This form of divination could be tolerated in Israel since it wasn’t incompatible with monotheism.

-Hackett indicates that "Balaam is a diviner, a form of intermediary apparently acceptable in court circles in preexilic Judah, as elsewhere in the ANE [Ancient Near East]; [. . .]
-In those verses generally called E, however, we see in Balaam a typical Yahweh-prophet, one who can only speak the word that Yahweh puts in his mouth, a phrase reflecting the paradigmatic description of a prophet in Deut 18:18.” ( Hackett, 1992, p 569).
+Hackett writes that "Balaam is a diviner, a form of intermediary apparently acceptable in court circles in preexilic Judah.... a typical Yahweh-prophet, one who can only speak the word that Yahweh puts in his mouth, a phrase reflecting the paradigmatic description of a prophet in Deut 18:18.” ( Hackett, 1992, p 569).

 The gods came to him at night.

 And he beheld a vision in accordance with El's utterance.

 "So will it be done, with naught surviving.

 No one has seen [the likes of] what you have heard!"